-Please note: You must register for at least a Free Membership and sign in before you can gain access to any of the video links.
+Please note: You must register and be logged in before you can gain access to any PREMIUM video links.
+Click here for options.

 To practice Staff Pose the individual begins seated on a quarter fold blanket (or other modifications described in this video) in spinal neutral, with psoas muscles relaxed and hands gently resting behind the pelvis.
 Staff Pose is designed to help address soft tissue, vascular structures and nerve gliding.
 Through careful alignment in this posture, both the upper and lower body can be strengthened.

 Seated on a quarter fold blanket, legs are cradled near groin maintaining spinal neutral, with the pelvis free to move.
 Move as desired further into pose by using a hip strategy to move forward or opening feet outward.
 TATD breath is maintained throughout the pose.
 The pose prepares the individual for more complex yoga poses which require hip Faber as well as increases the extensibility of the hip adductors and groin muscles.